Dre Campbell Farm

 It’s actually a fairly easy process to grow it this way.
 All you need is a pineapple and a few supplies.

-First, remove the top from the pineapple.
+First, remove the top of the pineapple.
 Then, remove the lower leaves of the stalk.

 After you have done this, allow the crown to dry for a few days.
 Now follow the steps that I outlined above in regards to planting pineapple tops.